 A CEU (Continuing Education Unit) is 10 contact hours of participation in an organized, non-credit continuing education experience.
 Therefore, one CEU is awarded for every 10 hours of training completed.

-Are there any special requirements to register for CWE classes?
+Are there any special requirements to register for CE classes?